Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r2p0
    of the CPU and is fixed in r2p1.

+-  ``ERRATA_A710_2701952``: This applies erratum 2701952 workaround to Cortex-A710
+   CPU, and applies to system configurations that do not use and ARM interconnect IP.
+This needs to be enabled for r0p0, r1p0, r2p0 and r2p1 and is still open.

 -  ``ERRATA_A710_2768515``: This applies errata 2768515 workaround to
    Cortex-A710 CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and
    r2p1 of the CPU and is still open.